Biomedinformatics/NGSPanPipe/README.md

 PREREQUISITE:

 NGSPanPipe is platform independent.
-The only prerequisite is that the user should have perl installed in his system.
+The only prerequisite is that the user should have perl and BWA (Burrows-Wheeler Aligner) tool installed in his system.

 IMPLEMENTATION: